virajvaidya/TimeSeriesAnalysis/README.md

 # TimeSeriesAnalysis

 A collection of assessments in Time Series Analysis completed as part of my Econometrics program.
 I intend this particular repository to focus on Forecasting Models in Python.
+I have used Google's Cloud-based Colaboratory Jupyter IDE for the purposes of this repository.

 Topics covered in this repository include but are not limited to: